linsong/sedona-mqtt/README.md

 #### What is communityMQTT kit ?
-The communityMQTT kit is a MQTT client kit in [Sedona Platform](https://linsong.github.io/sedona/ "Sedona Platform"), it can transfer data between sedona and MQTT broker, so that it is easy to integrate sedona powered device with other system.
+The communityMQTT kit is a [MQTT](http://mqtt.org/) client kit in [Sedona Framework](https://linsong.github.io/sedona/ "Sedona Framework"), it can transfer data between sedona and MQTT broker, so that it is easy to integrate sedona powered device with other system.

 This kit is developed as part of the community version of Sedona Framework(a trademark of Tridium).

-Note: this kit is a native kit, that means you will need to compile some native codes of it into svm to make it work.
+Note: this kit is a native kit, that means you will need to compile its native codes into svm, you can find more details [here](https://linsong.github.io/sedona/doc/nativeMethods.html).

 #### How does the kit work?
 There are 3 types of components: